 Content marketing is at the heart of marketing automation.
 Many companies make the mistake of producing content to fill quotas as opposed to content that truly engages their audience.
 Sending out bad content is worse than sending out no content at all.

 The content you send out can be used to gauge interest, generate engagement and capture leads, so it’s imperative to spend some time developing your strategy.
 Define your buyer persona and what will interest them at each stage of buyer readiness and you’ll be able to produce high quality content that your prospects enjoy.
+Find out how B2B content marketing strategies can help you yield better leads.

 4. Being Too Sales-Focused